tocheng/cmgtools-lite/XZZ2l2nu/README.md

   Note, do all following in your CMSSWxxx/src/CMSTools/ directory, not the CMSSWxxx/src.

-  * Update the branch xzz2l2nu_80x in your local repository with others developements on mmhy
+  * Update the branch xzz2l2nu_80x in your local repository with others developements on VirginiaCMS
     ```
     git checkout xzz2l2nu_80x
-    git fetch mmhy
+    git fetch VirginiaCMS
     ```

   * Rebased your development branch to the head of xzz2l2nu_80x, and update it in your own repository